-Changes in the accrued environmental remediation and related costs during the first six months of 2011 are presented in the table below.
-Of the \$9.9 million net additions charged to expense in the first six months of 2011, \$5.6 million relates to certain payments which have been discounted to their present value because the timing and amounts of such payments are fixed and determinable.
+Changes in the accrued environmental remediation and related costs during the first nine months of 2011 are presented in the table below.
+Of the \$10.5 million net additions charged to expense in the first nine months of 2011, \$5.6 million relates to certain payments which have been discounted to their present value because the timing and amounts of such payments are fixed and determinable.
 Such payments aggregate \$6.0 million on an undiscounted basis (\$2.0 million due in 2012 and \$1.0 million due in each of 2013 through 2016) and were discounted to present value using a 3.0% discount rate.
-The aggregate \$.4 million discount will be charged to expense using the interest method from the third quarter of 2011 through 2016.
+The aggregate \$.4 million discount, including \$43,000 in the third quarter of 2011, is being charged to expense using the interest method from the third quarter of 2011 through 2016.

 Amount (In thousands)

 Balance at the beginning of the period \$ 40,400

-Additions charged to expense, net 9,875
+Additions charged to expense, net 10,548

-Payments, net (3,031)
+Payments, net (8,888)

-Balance at the end of the period \$ 47,244
+Balance at the end of the period \$ 42,060

 Amounts recognized in the balance sheet at the end of the period:

-Current liability \$ 10,852
+Current liability \$ 7,683

-Noncurrent liability 36,392
+Noncurrent liability 34,377

-Total \$ 47,244
+Total \$ 42,060

 On a quarterly basis, we evaluate the potential range of our liability for environmental remediation and related costs at sites where we have been named as a PRP or defendant, including sites for which our wholly-owned environmental management subsidiary, NL Environmental Management Services, Inc., ("EMS"), has contractually assumed our obligations.
-At June 30, 2011, we had accrued approximately \$47 million related to approximately 50 sites associated with remediation and related matters that we believe are at the present time and/or in their current phase reasonably estimable.
-The upper end of the range of reasonably possible costs to us for remediation and related matters for which we believe it is possible to estimate costs is approximately \$80 million, including the amount currently accrued.
+At September 30, 2011, we had accrued approximately \$42 million related to approximately 50 sites associated with remediation and related matters that we believe are at the present time and/or in their current phase reasonably estimable.
+The upper end of the range of reasonably possible costs to us for remediation and related matters for which we believe it is possible to estimate costs is approximately \$73 million, including the amount currently accrued.
 Other than as indicated above, these accruals have not been discounted to present value.

 We believe that it is not possible to estimate the range of costs for certain sites.
-At June 30, 2011, there were approximately 5 sites for which we are not currently able to estimate a range of costs.
+At September 30, 2011, there were approximately 5 sites for which we are not currently able to estimate a range of costs.
 For these sites, generally the investigation is in the early stages, and we are unable to determine whether or not we actually had any association with the site, the nature of our responsibility, if any, for the contamination at the site and the extent of contamination at and cost to remediate the site.
 The timing and availability of information on these sites is dependent on events outside of our control, such as when the party alleging liability provides information to us.
 At certain of these previously inactive sites, we have received general and special notices of liability from the EPA and/or state agencies alleging that we, sometimes with other PRPs, are liable for past and future costs of remediating environmental contamination allegedly caused by former operations.
-These notifications may assert that we, along with any other alleged PRPs, are liable for past and/or future clean-up costs that could be material to us if we are ultimately found liable.
+These notifications may assert that we, along with any other alleged PRPs, are liable for past and/or future clean-up costs.
+As further information becomes available to us for any of these sites which would allow us to estimate a range of costs, we would at that time adjust our accruals.
+Any such adjustment could result in the recognition of an accrual that would have a material adverse effect on our consolidated financial statements, results of operations and liquidity.